 Nabíl-i-Zarandí, The Dawn-Breakers, p.
 461.

-A comprehensive, well-written history of the Bábí and Baháʼí religions in Persian by ʻAbdu’l-Ḥusayn Áyatí.
-Following Shoghi Effendi’s accession to the Guardianship, Áyatí defected from the Baháʼí Faith and wrote scathing polemics against it, and he has come to be known among Baháʼís as “Ávárih” (“the wanderer”) as a result.
-Shortly after Áyatí’s death, Shoghi Effendi wrote the following in a cablegram dated 16 December 1953:
+A comprehensive, well-written history of the Bábí and Baháʼí religions in Persian by ʻAbdu’l-Ḥusayn Áyatí, also known as Ávárih (“the wanderer”).
+Following Shoghi Effendi’s accession to the Guardianship, Ávárih defected from the Baháʼí Faith and wrote scathing polemics against it.
+Shortly after Ávárih’s death, Shoghi Effendi wrote the following in a cablegram dated 16 December 1953:

 [Ávárih] will be condemned by posterity as being the most shameless, vicious, relentless apostate in the annals of the [Baháʼí] Faith, who, through ceaseless vitriolic attacks in recorded voluminous writings and close alliance with its traditional enemies, assiduously schemed to blacken its name and subvert the foundations of its institutions.